 Why is security awareness training important?

-Despite the flurry of risks out there, organizations can help prevent incidents or lessen the impact of successful attacks by educating their workers on how to identify cybersecurity risks, avoid potential attacks and properly respond in an actual cyber event.
+- Cultivates a cybersecurity mindset.
+Despite the flurry of risks out there, organizations can help prevent incidents or lessen the effect of successful attacks by educating their employees on how to identify cybersecurity risks, avoid potential attacks and properly respond to a cyber event.

 What should a strong security awareness training include?

-An effective cybersecurity awareness training program should reach workers with varying degrees of technical aptitude and cybersecurity knowledge with different learning styles.
+An effective cybersecurity awareness training program should reach workers who have varying degrees of technical aptitude and cybersecurity knowledge, as well as different learning styles.

-It should be multifaceted, with a collection of lessons and learning opportunities so it engages everyone in the company, regardless of their knowledge levels and learning styles.
-Additionally, a comprehensive program has role-based content, delivering instructional material tailored to the needs of an employee's role and even material tailored to third-party stakeholders, such as business partners and contract workers, to ensure those individuals don't put the organization at risk.
+The training program should be multifaceted with a collection of lessons and learning opportunities so it engages everyone in the company.
+In addition, a comprehensive program includes role-based content, delivering instructional material tailored to the needs of an employee's role, as well as third-party stakeholders, such as business partners and contract workers, to ensure those individuals don't put the organization at risk.

-- Educational content should range from written material to interactive online learning to gamification sessions so workers can access information in formats they learn best, whether it's audio, visual, etc. Content should include lessons with varying degrees of complexity so workers can access the most relevant information according to their roles.
+- Educational content.
+This should range from written material to interactive online learning to gamification sessions so workers can access information in formats they learn best, whether it's audio, visual or other formats.
+Content should include lessons and modules with varying degrees of complexity so workers can access the most relevant information according to their roles.

-- Follow-up and ongoing messaging reminds workers of the company's cybersecurity policies; delivers short refreshers on how to identify and avoid security risks and violations, as well as how to handle possible security problems; and alerts them to any emerging threats.
+- Follow-up and ongoing messaging.
+This reminds workers of the company's cybersecurity policies.
+It delivers short refreshers on how to identify and avoid security risks and violations, as well as how to handle possible security problems, and alerts them to any emerging threats.

-- Testing through simulated attacks, such as phishing attempts, surveys and other assessments, evaluates how well the enterprise workforce adheres to the organization's cybersecurity policies and identifies any individuals who fall short in following cybersecurity best practices.
+- Simulated attack testing.
+Using phishing attempts, social engineering tactics, surveys, quizzes and other assessments helps evaluate how well the enterprise workforce adheres to the organization's cybersecurity policies and identifies any individuals who fall short in following cybersecurity best practices.

 - Worker involvement reporting and measurement.
-This monitors the effectiveness of the organization's awareness training, help identify any weaknesses in the program and areas in need of strengthening.
+This monitors the effectiveness of the organization's awareness training, helping to identify any weaknesses in the program and areas that require strengthening.

 A good training program typically has a mix of the following:

-- experiential sessions and even gamification, where workers are required to work through simulations and scenarios to test their understanding and reinforce their training so they're better prepared to handle real-world cybersecurity challenges; and
+- Experiential sessions and even gamification, where workers are required to work through phishing simulations and scenarios to test their understanding and reinforce their training so they're better prepared to handle real-world cybersecurity challenges.

-How to create and implement a successful awareness training program?
+How to create and implement a successful security awareness training program

-The chief information security officer (CISO) and the organization's cybersecurity team should be leaders in crafting a cybersecurity awareness training program and should also enlist other executives to gain support and to understand the most significant risks the proposed program should address.
-Those risks should align with the organization's overall cybersecurity strategy CISOs develop in conjunction with C-suite colleagues.
+- The chief information security officer (CISO) and the organization's cybersecurity team should be leaders in crafting a cybersecurity awareness training program and should enlist other executives to gain support and to understand the most significant risks the proposed program should address.
+Those risks should align with the organization's overall cybersecurity strategy the CISO develops in conjunction with other C-suite colleagues.

-CISOs should work hand in hand with their human resources (HR) department, which typically lead workplace training and development, to ensure the organization has a well-formed and effective program.
+- The CISO should work in conjunction with their human resources (HR) department, which typically leads workplace training and development, to ensure the organization has a well-formed and effective program.

-Workers tapped with developing the program should incorporate the specific threats facing their industry and their organization when developing a training program since these can vary across verticals.
+- Workers charged with developing the program should incorporate the specific threats facing their industry and their organization when developing a training program since these can vary across verticals.

 How often should security awareness training occur?

-Cybersecurity experts agree cybersecurity awareness training should be ongoing within the enterprise.
-Ongoing training helps workers build a security mindset, helping them stay diligent, and gives organizations opportunities to educate workers on new policies and procedures and alert them to the new and evolving threats and risks they may face.
+Experts agree that cybersecurity awareness training should be ongoing within the enterprise.
+Continuous training helps workers build a security mindset so they can stay diligent and gives organizations opportunities to educate workers on updated policies and procedures and alert them to the new and evolving threats and risks they could face.

-When assessments, evaluations or testing indicate a lapse in best practices, organizations should consider mandatory training for the whole enterprise or for individual employees.
+- When assessments, evaluations or testing indicate a lapse in best practices, organizations should consider mandatory training for the entire enterprise or individual employees.

 Security awareness training costs and resources

 The cost of enterprise security awareness training programs can vary from free to thousands of dollars annually.
-Small organizations might use low-cost or free external resources, in combination with their own existing staff, to create a basic educational program could spend just thousands annually.
+Small organizations might use low-cost or free external resources, in combination with their existing staff, to create a basic educational program.

-The more expensive option -- approximately hundreds of thousands of dollars annually -- would be for organizations with dedicated cybersecurity awareness trainers on staff to work with leading providers to deliver comprehensive, customized lessons on a continuous basis, coupled with security team testing and assessment programs.
+Larger organizations with dedicated cybersecurity awareness trainers on staff often work with leading providers to deliver comprehensive, customized lessons continuously, coupled with security team testing and assessment programs.
 Some organizations use mock phishing and other attack simulations, often referred to as phishing campaigns, to assess and strengthen positive user behaviors.

-Various vendors also sell cybersecurity awareness training resources and services, as well as government and nonprofit organizations that provide free and low-cost training information.
+Various vendors also offer cybersecurity awareness training resources and services.
+Government and nonprofit organizations also provide free and low-cost training information.
 Resources for conducting and learning more about security awareness training include the following:

-- ISACA, a professional association for IT governance;
+- ISACA, a professional association for IT governance offers cybersecurity courses.

-- National Institute of Standards and Technology and its National Initiative for Cybersecurity Education, offering free and low-cost online cybersecurity content; and
+- National Institute of Standards and Technology and National Initiative for Cybersecurity Education offer free and low-cost online cybersecurity content.